fengalin/media-toc/README.md

 # media-toc [![Build Status](https://travis-ci.org/fengalin/media-toc.svg?branch=master)](https://travis-ci.org/fengalin/media-toc) [![Build status](https://ci.appveyor.com/api/projects/status/eu9p6ggcflj89h3v?svg=true)](https://ci.appveyor.com/project/fengalin/media-toc)
-media-tOC is an application to build a table of contents from a media file or to split a media file into chapters.
+media-toc is an application to build a table of contents from a media file or to split a media file into chapters.
 It is primarily developped in Rust on Linux, it can be built on Windows and should also work on MacOS.